 (562) 908-3438; Dr. Denna Sanchez, Counselor/Coordinator

 Student Success & Dream Center (Room LR101) is a place to enhance the academic success of all first-year students and Dreamers at Rio Hondo College.
 Students meet with a counselor to develop an Educational Plan and receive assistance with AccessRIO navigation, registering for classes and applying for Financial Aid.
-(562) 463-6650, Dr. Melba Castro, Dean
+(562) 463-6650, Cecilia Rocha, Grant Manager

 Transfer Center (Room SS250) The Transfer Center assists students to identify 4-year universities they are interested in attending and help them make a smooth transition to that college or university.
 Some of the center’s specific functions include transfer information workshops, annual transfer information days, college/university fairs, university tours, application workshops, sponsoring regular Rio Hondo College visits from university and four year college representatives, and going to college classrooms to discuss with students transfer services and options available to them.
-(562) 463-4619; Jose Lara, Counselor/Coordinator
+(562) 463-4619; Lisa Chavez, Dean

 Rio Hondo College offers a wide variety of free tutoring to students.